freedomofpress/securedrop/docs/configure_admin_workstation_post_install.rst

 (``auth-cookie`` in the Tor documentation) that is generated during the onion service setup process.

-In order to access an authenticated onion service, you need to add one or more "auth-cookie" values to your Tor configuration file (``torrc``) and restart Tor.
-Doing this manually is annoying and error-prone, so SecureDrop includes a set of scripts in ``./tails_files`` that can set up a Tails instance to automatically configure Tor to access a set of authenticated onion services.
-In order to persist these changes across reboots, the Tails instance must have persistence enabled (specifically, the "dotfiles persistence").
+In order to access an authenticated onion service, you require its authentication secret.
+SecureDrop includes a set of scripts to configure Tails access to the authenticated onion services.
+In order to persist these changes across reboots, persistence must be enabled in Tails.

-.. note:: Starting in version 0.3.7, SecureDrop requires Tails 2.x or greater.

 To install the auto-connect configuration, start by navigating to the directory with these scripts (``~/Persistent/securedrop/``), and run the install script: